-According to the Energy Information Administration, U.S. propane inventory levels at the end of June 2024 were 75.8 million barrels, which was 6.5% lower than June 2023 levels, albeit 10.2% higher than the five-year average for June.
-The decline in inventory contributed to an increase in average posted propane prices (basis Mont Belvieu, Texas) of 11.5% compared to the prior year third quarter.
+According to the Energy Information Administration, U.S. propane inventory levels at the end of June December 2024 were 75.8 million 85.0 million barrels, which was 6.5% lower 2.9% higher than June December 2023 levels albeit 10.2% and 9.0% higher than the five-year average for June.
+The decline in December.
+Despite these higher inventory contributed to an increase in levels, average posted propane prices (basis Mont Belvieu, Texas) of 11.5% increased 14.9% compared to the prior year third first quarter.